Support

 How are surveyed OAR's derived?

-Surveyed OAR's are calculated by dividing actual NOI at the time of sale by the actual sale price.
+We do not calculate OARs; they are calculated by our survey repondents by dividing actual NOI at the time of sale by the actual sale price.

 Do NOI's include reserves?